interactiveinstitute/energy-intelligence/coffee/utils.coffee.md

+# Utility functions

     @utils =

+Use `array()` to convert anything that acts like an array to a real array.

       array: (arrayLike) -> Array.prototype.slice.call arrayLike

+Use `extent(object, properties)` to add a dictionary of properties to the object.

       extend: (obj, props) ->
         obj[key] = value if props.hasOwnProperty key for key, value of props obj